 Livability/Safety

-In order to ensure livable roadways in the community the County shall encourage development of pedestrian and equestrian trails along roadways identified in the 2015 Scenic Corridor Map in the Future Land Use Element.
-Off-road pedestrian/equestrian trails and bikeways will developed whenever possible in the preserved greenway corridors identified in Hillsborough Greenways Master Plan.
+In order to ensure livable roadways in the community the County shall encourage development of pedestrian and equestrian trails along roadways identified in the 2015 Scenic Corridor Map as amended, in the Future Land Use Element.
+Off-road pedestrian/equestrian trails and bikeways will be developed whenever possible in the preserved greenway corridors identified in Hillsborough Greenways Master Plan.
 Off-road trails and bikeways will be developed when possible in these greenways.
 The 1995 Greenways Master Plan was used in identifying pedestrian trails, which should be included to provide connectivity.

 Water Quality and Quantity Goals (Wetlands, Open Space, Environment, Wildlife, and Natural Systems)